aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/imagesavingargs/currentshape/_index.md

 ---
 title: ImageSavingArgs.CurrentShape
 second_title: Aspose.Words for .NET API Reference
 description: ImageSavingArgs property.
-Gets the ShapeBase object corresponding to the shape or group shape that is about to be saved in C#
+Gets the ShapeBase object corresponding to the shape or group shape that is about to be saved in C#.
 type: docs
 weight: 10
 url: /net/aspose.words.saving/imagesavingargs/currentshape/